adamjorr/somatic-variation/README.md

 ###What it does
 Calls variants from a BAM file using the GATK best practices.

+###Why do we use it
+Discovering variants from an alignment of reads is not trivial, so we use the GATK best practices pipeline to do so.
+Though we are interested in somatic variants, we don't use the GATK's somatic variant caller because it is intended for detection of variation in human cancer.

 ###Expected output
 A vcf file specified by -o.